Fortinet expands integration of cloud security offerings with Microsoft Azure to provide advanced protection.

 Fortinet® (NASDAQ: FTNT), a global leader in broad, integrated and automated cybersecurity solutions, today announced the expansion of the Fortinet Security Fabric’s dynamic-cloud security offerings with Microsoft Azure, providing customers with an easier way to connect, manage and protect their cloud workloads on Microsoft Azure.

-Organizations turning to Azure want to take advantage of the public cloud benefits without compromising security.
+Organisations turning to Azure want to take advantage of the public cloud benefits without compromising security.
 While Microsoft secures the Azure infrastructure and isolates the tenants, customers are responsible making sure their cloud configuration is secure.
-Fortinet provides customers that utilize Azure with the confidence to deploy any application in the cloud while maintaining a consistent operational model and managing risks.
+Fortinet provides customers that utilise Azure with the confidence to deploy any application in the cloud while maintaining a consistent operational model and managing risks.
 The Fortinet Security Fabric’s dynamic cloud solutions help Azure users connect and protect their cloud workloads and offers security capabilities that are delivered from the cloud.

 Delivering dynamic-cloud security solutions